PottierLoic/VBoy/ROADMAP.md

 # Roadmap

-Find a way to stop repeating cpu.pc++ for every casxe, maybe put it in the respecting functions ?
+Find a way to stop repeating cpu.pc++ for every case, maybe put it in the respecting functions ?

-Rename / rework the instructions file, specifically the struct / enum part.
-Naming is really bad and lead to missunderstandings.

 Implement the following cpu instructions that act on register data: